HOST, INFLUENCER, 4X AUTHOR, MAGAZINE EDITOR, CREATIVE DIRECTOR

-Candice Kumai former host of Lifetime’s Cook Yourself Thin and TLC’s Homemade Simple, traveled across Asia, NYC and LA as a fashion model by the age of 15.
-At 22 she received her professional culinary training at Le Cordon Bleu California School of Culinary Arts & cooked in several California-based restaurants.
-Candice was the youngest chef to compete on Bravo’s inaugural season of Top Chef at age, 23.
-As a major trendsetter and influencer, by the age of 30, Candice wrote and developed recipes for more than half a dozen cookbooks, including the New York Times #1 bestseller Cook Yourself Thin, The Skinny Bitch Cookbook, Recipe Rehab, Novak Djokovic’s Serve to Win and Shape Magazine’s, Bikini Body Diet.
-Her cookbooks include Pretty Delicious and Cook Yourself Sexy.
-Candice is featured in and contributes to dozens of food, health beauty, fashion and lifestyle publications.
+Candice Kumai, former host of Lifetime’s Cook Yourself Thin and TLC’s Homemade Simple, traveled across Asia, NYC, and LA as a fashion model at the age of 15.
+Candice worked as a fit and fashion consultant for brands like Habitual Denim, American Rag, Calvin Klein Swim, and Betsey Johnson Swim at the age of 18.
+At 22, she received her professional culinary training from Le Cordon Bleu California School of Culinary Arts and cooked in several California restaurants.
+Candice was the youngest chef to compete on Bravo’s inaugural season of Top Chef at age 23.
+She was a host at HSN by the age of 25.
+At 26, Candice began her publishing and hosting career with Lifetime television and their NY times #1 bestseller, Cook Yourself Thin.
+By the age of 30, as a major influencer, Candice had written and developed recipes for more than half a dozen cookbooks including Cook Yourself Thin, The Skinny Bitch Cookbook, Recipe Rehab, Novak Djokovic’s Serve to Win, and The Bikini Body Diet.

 Candice is a guest host at E!
 News and a regular contributor on Access Hollywood Live!
 She has been featured on The Today Show, CBS Early Show, GMA, The Doctors, Dr. Oz, The Talk, Extra, Cooking Channel, Food Network, Top Chef, Iron Chef and Beat Bobby Flay.
 She is the former Food Editor-At-Large at Shape and Men’s Fitness.
 Candice’s next cookbook Clean Green Eats is set to release summer 2015 with HarperWave, a division of HarperCollins.
 Candice is currently in development on new projects with E!
 News and Cosmo Body.